Home / Who We Are

 The Synod of Victoria and Tasmania is part of the Uniting Church in Australia, the country’s third largest Christian denomination.

 We are one of six Synods, comprising 600 congregations and more than 60,000 members.
-We also have eight presbyteries and 12 schools.
+We also have eight presbyteries and are associated with 12 schools.

 Our ministers are men and women and we worship every week in more than 40 languages.
 Through worship, sharing the story of Jesus, and service in the community, we witness to the belief that life is most fully found in God.